jfaccioni/clovars/README.md

 - `path_to/fit_settings.toml` is the path for a TOML file with the fit settings.

 Please refer to [the examples folder](examples) for examples on how the experimental data should be formatted.

+## Troubleshooting / FAQ
+**When I use the command `pip install clovars`, I get the error message `ERROR: No matching distribution found for clovars`**
+- Please make sure that you're using Python version 3.8 or newer when trying to `pip install clovars`.
+You can check your Python version by writing the command `python --version` in the terminal/CMD.

 ## Dependencies
 CloVarS depends on the following third-party Python packages: